Surviving your puppy's first night - What to expect

 Young puppies will not have full control of their bladders just yet, particularly before the age of 12 weeks, so you’ll need to set a couple of early morning alarms to let your puppy outside.
 You should also place some training pads around your puppy’s bed to prepare for any accidents.

 After taking your puppy to use the bathroom, take them back to bed straight away with minimal fuss to help them understand that nighttime is for sleeping, not playing.

 Although it’s tempting to let your puppy sleep in your bed, it’s best to let them sleep in a crate on the floor.
+Letting your puppy sleep in your bed can put your puppy in danger of falling out or being smothered.
 Puppies with full reign of the house are likely to get into mischief and have accidents, which you definitely don’t want to wake up to in the morning!